Natural Gas in 2018 in Massachusetts

-Since the Natural Gas Explosion that happened back in September has put Massachusetts Natural Gas infrustruce under scrutiny and has lead many to consider going away entirely from Natural Gas.
+Since the Natural Gas Explosion that happened back in September has put Massachusetts Natural Gas infrastructure under scrutiny and has lead many to consider going away entirely from Natural Gas.
 This opens up homeowners to electric heat, Oil heat, or Propane heat.
 We’ll take a look at the advantages and disadvantages of each of the fuel sources listed above and how those can impact your home comfort.

 If you want to move completely away from any kind of fossil fuel, electric heat pumps or baseboards are the way to go.
 When paired with solar panels, this heat source can make you completely green.
-Heat pumps have become more and more popular in recent year, heat pumps capture heat that is in the air.
+Heat pumps have become more and more popular in recent years, heat pumps capture heat that is in the air.
 In the past heat pumps were used almost exclusively in more moderate temperature areas.
 Heat pumps have finally become efficient and powerful enough to pull heat from even the coldest climates.
 While these have come a long way they are still fairly expensive when applied to your whole home.
-Heat pumps and baseboard heaters have to installed in a room to room basis which can quickly increase the price of the install.
+Heat pumps and baseboard heaters have to installed on a room-to-room basis which can quickly increase the price of the install.
 To be entirely green you will also need solar panels, adding to the bill.